CompEvol/beast2/scripts/migrate.md

 ## Run the `PackageHealthChecker` tool

+The `PackageHealthChecker` checks installed packages only: be sure to have your package installed ([install by hand](https://www.beast2.org/managing-packages/#Install_by_hand)).

+The `PackageHealthChecker` takes as arguments:

+* `package` name of the  BEAST package (required)
+* `namespace` only classes inside this package name will be listed (required)
+* `output` output-file where report is stored.
+Use stdout if not specified.
+* `verbose` flag to show info and error messages when parsing XML.

-The `PackageHealthChecker` tool comes with BEAST v2.7, and can be launched through the `applauncher` or through an IDE through the `beast.app.tools.PackageHealthChecker` class.
-It takes as input a zip file containing the package and performs some checks on the packages, including suggestions on what services to put in the `version.xml` file.
+The `PackageHealthChecker` tool comes with BEAST v2.7 is best run through an IDE through the `beastfx.app.tools.PackageHealthChecker` class.
+It performs some checks on the packages, including suggestions on what services to put in the `version.xml` file.